Oussama20000/Next-Gen-Financial-Security-Operations-Center-F-SOC-/README.md

 #### **Wazuh to Shuffle (Webhooks)**

 Wazuh is configured to send alerts to Shuffle using webhooks based on specific custom rule IDs.
 When an alert with one of these rule IDs is triggered, Shuffle receives the alert data and begins its automated workflow.

-**Custom Rules:** You can add the code for your custom Wazuh rules here.

 #### **Shuffle to DFIR IRIS (API)**